You can still remember the first days your small business was in operation.

 What Is It?

-This company started in San Francisco in 2009, and has experienced substantial growth since.
-Many types of industries use Insightly, among them are technology, nonprofits, advertising, media, consulting, and manufacturing.
+This company started in San Francisco in 2009 and has experienced substantial growth since.
+Many industries use Insightly, including technology, nonprofits, advertising, media, consulting, and manufacturing.

 Here’s an overview of Insightly’s features:

-- Pipeline activity: You can track milestones, active tasks, and produce opportunity reports to see where your pipeline should go in the future.
+- Pipeline activity: You can track milestones, active tasks and produce opportunity reports to see where your pipeline should go in the future.

 Next is the Professional plan at $49 per user per month.
-With this plan, you get the above features as well as business intelligence platform access, Insightly Voice, opportunity management, sales team assignments, mass emailing, and lead management.
+With this plan, you get the above features and business intelligence platform access, Insightly Voice, opportunity management, contact management, sales team assignments, mass emailing, and lead management.

 Pros and Cons